Derbyshire Heritage Walks (Adrian Brown)

 |Walks Beginning/Ending In Belper|

 Situated just 8 miles north of Derby, Belper is very well served by public transport.
-In addition to the hourly train services between Matlock, Derby, Nottingham and Newark, the town is also served by a number of bus services from Derby, Ripley, Wirksworth, Matlock, Bakewell, Buxton and Manchester.
+In addition to the hourly train services between Matlock, Derby, Nottingham and Newark, the town is also served by a number of bus services from Derby, Ripley, Wirksworth, Matlock, Bakewell and Buxton.

 From Derby, Trent Barton operate four buses every hour along the A6 as part of their "Sixes" network.
 One of these is a circular service between Derby and Belper (the 6.4), two run between Derby and Ripley (the 6.2 and 6.3), while the 6.1 service runs between Derby and Bakewell, via Wirksworth and Matlock.
 The fifth service in the "Sixes" network is the semi-fast 6.X, which runs from Derby to Belper along the A38.
 All of these buses can be used to return to Ripley, Derby, Wirksworth, Matlock or Bakewell at the end of your walk.
 Please note that Sunday and Bank Holiday services on the "Sixes" are limited, with a reduced frequency of service.

-Another regular bus service through Belper is the hourly High Peak Buses "Transpeak" service between Derby and Buxton, with some services extended onwards to Manchester.
+Another regular bus service through Belper is the hourly High Peak Buses "Transpeak" service between Derby and Buxton.

 Belper is also accessible from Ashbourne via the regular Yourbus 113 service, which can also be used to return to Ashbourne at the end of your walk.
 This service runs Mondays to Saturdays, with no Sunday or Bank Holiday service.